Instant Pot Ham and Bean Soup

 • Add the rest of the ingredients, except the fresh parsley.

-• Add the broth and the water.
-Add water in dependence of how thick you want the soup to be.
-Do NOT go over the Max line of your pot.
+• Add the broth and water.
+Adjust the water based on your preferred soup thickness.
+Do NOT exceed the maximum line of your pot.
+Stir to combine.

-• Cover and lock the lid.
-Make sure the valve points to Sealed.
-Change setting to manual and adjust time to 5 minutes on High Pressure, you can also do for 4 minutes on High Pressure for crunchier veggies.
+• Cover and secure the lid, ensuring the valve is set to the Sealed position.
+Switch the setting to Manual and adjust the timer to 5 minutes on High Pressure.
+For crunchier vegetables, you can set it for 4 minutes on High Pressure instead.

-• Once it beeps to show that it's done, do a quick release, by changing the position of the valve to Vent.
-Turn off the Instant Pot.
+• Once it beeps to indicate that it's finished, quickly release the pressure by switching the valve to Vent.
+Then, turn off the Instant Pot.

-• Carefully remove cover, discard bay leaves and stir.
+• Carefully remove the cover, discard the bay leaves, and stir.

 • Serve garnished with parsley and bacon crumbs.